Rodrick0209/ISEP-LAPR2-22-23/docs/sprintA/us002/01.requirements-engineering/Readme.md

-# US 002 - To create a Task
+# US 002 - To publish an announcement

 ## 1. Requirements Engineering